Basements are a great addition to your home. They add extra living space, extra bedrooms, and bathrooms, or they can be used for storage.

 That crack in your foundation may have been there since you moved in, however as the seasons change and time passes, water may be slowly leaking through that crack or hole.

-Depending on the size of the crack, you may be able to plug it using hydraulic cement or another liquid barrier.
+Depending on the size of the crack, you may be able to plug it in using hydraulic cement or another liquid barrier.
 However, this is a fairly temporary fix to what could be a much larger problem and may need professional attention.

 A lot of the time, foundational issues can be caused by the standing water on concrete in your basement.
-If the concrete has cracks or damages, it’s vulnerable to further damages.
+If the concrete has cracks or damages, it’s vulnerable to further damage.
 A way to mitigate damages is to install the proper flooring system so no cracks let in leaks and no real damage afflicts the floor.

 If you need assistance with choosing a flooring system for your basement, don’t hesitate to call Epoxy Colorado for all of your basement sealant and epoxy flooring options!

 Insulating pipes that are exposed in a basement can be a quick fix for creating a moisture barrier.
 This is also beneficial for climates that have drastic changes in weather conditions for when the weather gets cold and then warm.
 You don’t want condensation to build up.